publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch131/m__us_usc_t10_s2224.md

 >         “(2) Not later than 120 days after the date of the enactment of this Act, a briefing detailing the inventory and status of technology solutions deployment referred to in subsection (b)(1), including an identification of the total number of host platforms planned for such deployment, the current number of host platforms that provide appropriate security, and the funding and timeline for remaining deployment.

->         “(3) Not later than 180 days after the date of the enactment of this Act, a briefing detailing the policies and procedures referred to in subsection (b)(2), including an assessment of the effectiveness of such policies and procedures and an assessment of the potential impact of such policies and procedures on information sharing within the Department of Defense and with interagency and international partners.
+>         “(3) Not later than 180 days after the date of the enactment of this Act, a briefing detailing the policies and procedures referred to in subsection (b)(2), including an assessment of the effectiveness of such policies and procedures and an assessment of the potential impact of such policies and procedures on information sharing within the Department of Defense and with interagency and international partners.”

->     “(f)  __Budget Submission__  __.—__

->     On the date on which the President submits to Congress the budget under [section 1105 of title 31][/us/usc/t31/s1105], United States Code, for each of fiscal years 2014 through 2019, the Secretary of Defense shall submit to the congressional defense committees \[Committees on Armed Services and Appropriations of the Senate and the House of Representatives\] an identification of the resources requested in such budget to carry out the program established under subsection (a).”

  __Strategy To Acquire Capabilities To Detect Previously Unknown Cyber Attacks__